 This course prepares students to learn about the tasks involved in various Web Technology job roles and the skills and technologies to perform them.
 Students will gain foundational knowledge of important technologies that affect virtually every business.
-Students have the opportunity to earn the CIW Internet Business Associate credential.
+The course will prepare students to earn the CIW Internet Business Associate credential.